cotterjd/learning-the-haskells/README.md

 # learning-the-haskells
 haskell practice.
-Inspired by content in Learn You a Haskell for Great Good!
+Inspired by content in <a href="http://learnyouahaskell.com/">Learn You a Haskell for Great Good!</a>

 ```
 $ sudo apt-get install ghc